Bushcraft Bucket MicroAdventure

 Wilderness survival skills for forests and fields that you can practice in your own backyard.

-With most people spending a majority of their time at home, on one form of technology or another, the need for fun outdoor adventure is more important than ever.
+In early 2020 when the COVID-19 pandemic began, families learned the challenge of spending a majority of their time at home, on one form of technology or another.
+The need for fun outdoor adventure opportunities became more important than ever, and finding adventure in our own backyards was one way to keep life interesting.
 Bushcraft is one of those activities that can be done alone, in your own backyard, with minimal equipment.

 GO-Adventures provides a variety of ways to learn the basic skills that can keep you safe and comfortable in a wilderness setting.
 Then you can take your new skills and build on them on your own time, in your own setting.